Code-Institute-Submissions/User-Centric-MileStone-Project-5/README.md

   - As a user I want to be recommended meeting options based on my location
   - As a user I want to be able to browse through the activities by SalaLane so I can create a new experience

-- Link to Mockup
+- Link to Mockups
+  - assets/mockup/User Centric MileStone  Project 1.pdf
-  - assets/mockup/User Centric MileStone  Project 1 .pdf
+  - assets/mockup/User Centric MileStone  Project 1- Smartphone.pdf

 ## Features